grpc/proposal/L56-objc-bazel-support.md

 ### Compatibility with Google3

-In order to smoothen the transition to Google3, we defined a function in `bazel/grpc_build_system.bzl` that is loaded in `/BUILD` - `grpc_objc_library`.
+In order to smoothen the transition to Google3, we defined a function in `//bazel/grpc_build_system.bzl` that is loaded in `src/objective-c/BUILD` - `grpc_objc_library`.
 In the open-source version, this function solely passes the attributes to a `native.objc_library`.
-In Google3, however, the implementation of this function is different; it passes a subset of the attributes to `native.objc_library` but it also injects some dependencies and generates other targets according to circumstances.
+In Google3, however, the implementation of this function is different; it passes a subset of the attributes to `native.objc_library` and injects some dependencies and generates other targets according to circumstances.

+In Google3, `//src/objective-c:grpc_objc_client` does not depend directly on `//:grpc`.
+Instead, it depends on a different `//:grpc_objc` target.
+Switching it to depend directly on `//:grpc` causes duplicated symbols so it's not practical.
+Therefore, in `//bazel:grpc_build_system.bzl`'s `grpc_generate_one_off_target()`, I generated an alias from `//:grpc_objc` to `//:grpc`.

 ### Example